 That is pretty in line with how I perceived the differences as well.
 After 10 minutes I didn’t really notice any real difference unless I stood right in the line of fire of the space heater.
 After an hour it did feel a bit warmer, but not a major difference.

-This really was about what I expected considering the space heaters I have are recommended for a 150 square foot room.
-So while they are great heaters, they’re just not designed for as big of a space as my garage.
+This really was about what I expected considering the space heaters I have are recommended for a 150-square-foot room.
+Even the best garage gym heater isn’t going to work if it’s not designed for the size of the space.

 However, what if we bring a second heater into the mix?
 While I wasn’t surprised by how little one space heater moved the needle, I was surprised by how much two really made a difference.